University of British Columbia

 Visiting dates: October 2019 – September 2020

 Qing ZHANG is a Ph.D. candidate at Sichuan University with a Master’s degree in Comparative Literature from Sichuan University.
-Her research tends to analyze the Body Perspectives of Chinese Buddhist Scriptures based on the Spread of Indian and Chinese Buddhist Scriptures on ancient Silk Road The Chinese Buddhist Scriptures are not only the treasure of Chinese culture but also the wealth of ancient Indian culture.
-Its spread witnessed the close exchanges between China and India on the ancient Silk Road
+Her research tends to analyze the Body Perspectives of Chinese Buddhist Scriptures based on the Spread of Indian and Chinese Buddhist Scriptures on ancient Silk Road.
+The Chinese Buddhist Scriptures are not only the treasure of Chinese culture but also the wealth of ancient Indian culture.
+Its spread also witnessed the close exchanges between China and India on the ancient Silk Road.

 Shaopeng FAN (East China Normal University, Shanghai) Visiting dates: October 2019 – January 2020

-Shaopeng Fan is a graduate student at East China Normal University.
+Shaopeng FAN is a graduate student at East China Normal University.
 His major is the science of religion in the Department of Philosophy.
 He was a visiting graduate student at National Chengchi University.
-At the current stage, he is studying the dialogue between Catholic Thought and Buddhist philosophy in the Ming and Qing Dynasties (16th through 18th c.).
+He is studying the dialogue between Catholic Thought and Buddhist philosophy in the Ming and Qing Dynasties (16th through 18th century).
 He is also interested in the Pure Land Thought of Chinese Buddhist, as well as the Eschatology of Christianity.
-In addition, he conducted his research on Sax Tiinp Bas薩天巴, the Grandmother God of the Dong Nationality in Southwest China, and the literature about her, Ga Mang Mang Dao Shi Jia嘎茫莽道時嘉.
-His papers were published in The Voice of Dharma, Catholic Church in China, Blue Book of Intangible Cultural Heritage of Ethnic Minorities and so on.
+In addition, he conducted his research on Sax Tiinp Bas 薩天巴, the Grandmother God of the Dong Nationality in Southwest China, and the literature about her, Ga Mang Mang Dao Shi Jia 嘎茫莽道時嘉.
+His papers were published in The Voice of Dharma, Catholic Church in China, Blue Book of Intangible Cultural Heritage of Ethnic Minorities and so on

 GAN Siqi (East China Normal University, Shanghai)